-LG&E and Charah, Inc. unveiled a new, one-of-a-kind manufacturing facility in 2013 at Mill Creek Generating Station that recovers up to 50,000 tons of gypsum annually to create the SUL4R-PLUS® product.
-In its unique, patent-pending pelletized form, it will help meet the increasing demand for sulfur by the regional farming industry.
-While synthetic gypsum has been used in agriculture applications in the past, Charah is the first to pelletize the byproduct, making sulfur application easier for the farmer.
+In its unique, pelletized form, it will help meet the increasing demand for sulfur by the regional farming industry.
+While synthetic gypsum has been used in agriculture applications in the past, the pelletized byproduct is unique and makes the sulfur application easier for the farmer.

 These recycling events are held at various offices, operations centers, generating stations and other company locations each year.